Gone With The....

 ★★★★★

 Debugging The Uncanny Valley offers a compelling take on Uncanny Valley, though not without flaws.
-While the treatment of Uncanny Valley is excellent, I found the sections on Perceptual Psychology less convincing.
-The author makes some bold claims about Digital Human Design that aren't always fully supported.
-That said, the book's strengths in discussing Artificial Intelligence more than compensate for any weaknesses.
-Readers looking for Robotics will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on Human Perception, if not the definitive work.
+While the treatment of Perceptual Psychology is excellent, I found the sections on Digital Humans less convincing.
+The author makes some bold claims about Uncanny Valley that aren't always fully supported.
+That said, the book's strengths in discussing Perceptual Psychology more than compensate for any weaknesses.
+Readers looking for Artificial Intelligence will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on Synthetic Faces, if not the definitive work.

 ★★★★★